kawu/concraft-pl/README.md

 If you have the training material with disambiguation annotations (stored in the `plain` text format) you can train the Concraft-pl model yourself.

-    concraft-pl train config/nkjp-tagset.cfg train.plain -e eval.plain -o model.gz
+    concraft-pl train train.plain -e eval.plain -o model.gz

-The first program argument is a specification of the [NKJP][nkjp] morphosyntactic tagset.
-It can be found in the `config` toplevel directory.
+Concraft-pl uses the [NKJP][nkjp] morphosyntactic tagset by default.
+It will also reanalyse the input data before the actual training.
+If you want to change this behaviour, use the `--tagset` and `--noana` command-line options.

 Consider using [runtime system options][ghc-rts].
 You can speed up processing by making use of multiple cores by using the `-N` option.
 The `-s` option will